Howland Island: Time zone

 Since Howland Island is uninhabited, no time zone is specified.
-It lies within a nautical time zone which is 12 hours behind UTC, named International Date Line West (IDLW).
+It lies within a nautical time zone, which is 12 hours behind UTC, named International Date Line West (IDLW).
 Howland Island and Baker Island are the only places on Earth observing this time zone.
-This time zone is also called AoE, Anywhere on Earth, which is a calendar designation which indicates that a period expires when the date passes everywhere on Earth.
+This time zone is also called AoE, Anywhere on Earth, a calendar designation indicating that a period expires when the date passes everywhere on Earth.

 History

+Howland Island was claimed by the United States in 1857 under the 1856 Guano Islands Act and was mined for guano later that century.
+In the 1930s, economic activity on the island began with a few people, several buildings, a day beacon, and a cleared landing strip.
+This was the island Amelia Earhart and Fred Noonan were going to land on when they were not heard from again on their long flight.
+The day after Pearl Harbor, the island was bombed and attacked several more times, which damaged the day beacon and killed two people, finally leading to the island's evacuation.
+After the war, the day beacon was repaired, and the island became a nature reserve.
+It has been the subject of visits to honor or look for the lost aviator, Earhart.

 Prehistoric settlement

-Sparse remnants of trails and other surface features indicate a possible early Polynesian presence, including excavations and mounds along with stacked rocks and a footpath made of long flat stones.
+Sparse remnants of trails and other surface features indicate a possible early Polynesian presence, including excavations and mounds, stacked rocks, and a footpath made of long, flat stones.
 In the 1860s, James Duncan Hague noted discovering the remains of a hut, canoe fragments, a blue bead, and a human skeleton buried in the sand.
-However, the perishable nature of the wooden materials and the lack of bead work in Polynesia suggests these materials are historic in nature.
+However, the perishable nature of the wooden materials and the lack of beadwork in Polynesia suggests these materials are historical.
 The presence of the kou tree (Cordia subcordata) and Polynesian rats (Rattus exulans) on the island is also considered a possible indicator of early Polynesian visits to Howland.

-However, the only modern archaeological survey of Howland, conducted by the US Army Corps of Engineers in 1987, found no evidence of prehistoric settlement or use of the island but sub-surface testing was limited in scope due to time constraints.
-Additionally, the USACE survey failed to locate the architectural features described by Hague though they concede this may be due to the destruction of these features later during the construction of an airstrip.
-A later conservation plan by the US Fish and Wildlife Service suggests that Howland was likely used as a stop over or meeting point as opposed to permanently occupied.
+However, the only modern archaeological survey of Howland, conducted by the US Army Corps of Engineers in 1987, found no evidence of prehistoric settlement or use of the island.
+Still, sub-surface testing was limited in scope due to time constraints.
+Additionally, the USACE survey failed to locate the architectural features described by Hague.
+However, they concede this may be due to the destruction of these features later during the construction of an airstrip.
+A later conservation plan by the US Fish and Wildlife Service suggests that Howland was likely used as a stopover or meeting point as opposed to being permanently occupied.